-- Feeling spry at this point so now ready for the graduation exercise which is the Manitou Springs Incline.
-I’m sure some go-getter has thrown this challenge to you already, snarkingly bragging about the record time they climbed it.
-Pshaw!
+Get ready for the graduation exercise which is the Manitou Springs Incline.
+I’m sure some go-getter has thrown this challenge to you already, while possibly bragging about the record time they climbed it.
 Take the challenge and be prepared for an a$$ kicker.
 The point is to push yourself and get your heart rate up there to get you through the last several miles of the Peak climb.
 My trick is to never stop nor look behind you while climbing.
-Save the rewarding, amazing view, for the top!
-The big learning point is to just be prepared to “push through” when you are feeling tired.
+Save the rewarding, amazing view for the top!
+The big learning point is to just be prepared to push through when you are feeling tired.

 The peak will test you, mostly because:

-- It’s thin-air up there…especially above the tree line and this is important.
-Doesn’t matter how conditioned you are, the altitude will affect you…it’s just physics, nothing personal marathon-man/woman.
-You don’t have to train up there, you’ll make it OK…just know that you will likely feel sluggish, winded, light-headed.
+- The air is thin up there, especially above the tree line.
+It doesn’t matter how conditioned you are, the altitude will affect you.
+Just know that you will likely feel sluggish, winded, and light-headed.
 Water, and plenty of it, will help with this.

-Public Service Announcement: Always, always drink water!!
+Always, always drink water!!
 Hydrate the night before (plenty of pee places along the trail!) and keep putting it down throughout the trip.
-It’s lube for the gears, keeps the blood flowing more easily, it prevents headaches at altitude, and waiting until you are thirsty means you are already behind the consumption curve.
-You don’t have to pound water on every step…just a little more than usual and keep bringing it up in your group as a reminder.
-It’s like insurance because you do NOT want to have to haul somebody’s lame sick self up (or down) that mountain.
+It’s lube for the gears, keeps the blood flowing more easily, and it prevents headaches at altitude.
+Waiting until you are thirsty means you are already behind the consumption curve.
+You don’t have to pound water on every step, but drink a little more than usual and keep bringing it up in your group as a reminder.

 Bottom line, you need to just stay positive and hopeful throughout the trip that each step gets you one step closer (it really does!) and all you have to do it make it to the top and you are done.